ecls-cdm/cdm/docs/index.md

 this website in the future.

 !!! info
-    As of July 2024, the ECLS CDM oversees data collection for standard ECLS applications and is set to be expanded to incorporate specialized therapy regimens, including ECPR, trauma-related ECLS therapy, and COVID-19 treatments (referred to as "addenda” in the ELSO Registry).
+    As of August 2024, the ECLS CDM oversees data collection for standard ECLS applications and is set to be expanded to incorporate specialized therapy regimens, including ECPR, trauma-related ECLS therapy, and COVID-19 treatments (referred to as "addenda” in the ELSO Registry).